How Weight Loss Pills Have Changed — and What That Means for Safety

 How it works: It’s in a family of medicines known as glucagon-like peptide-1 (GLP-1) receptor agonists, which work by mimicking a hormone in the brain that regulates appetite and food consumption.

-Common side effects: Nausea, diarrhea, constipation, abdominal pain, headache, and increased heart rate.
-Rare side effects include an increased risk of pancreatitis, and it’s been linked to thyroid tumors in animals.
+Common side effects: Nausea, diarrhea, constipation, vomiting, dizziness, hypoglycemia (low blood sugar), and increased heart rate.
+Rare side effects include an increased risk of pancreatitis, gallbladder disease, allergic reactions, and suicidal ideation.
+It’s also been linked to thyroid tumors in animals.

 Phentermine-Topiramate (Qsymia)